MZSFighters/MZSFighters/README.md

 Computer Science Student
 ------------------------

 I am a student of the University of the Witwatersrand studying Bachelor of Science in Computer Science.
 I have a passion for computer software and programming.
 I like learning new programming languages, frameworks and other software technologies.
-I love software development.

 * 🌍  I'm based in Johannesburg, South Africa
 * ✉️  You can contact me at [mzaidmns@gmail.com](mailto:mzaidmns@gmail.com)